timescale/docs/use-timescale/ha-replicas/high-availability.md

 ---

-# High availability
+# Manage high availability

 For Timescale Cloud Service with very low tolerance for downtime, Timescale Cloud offers High Availability(HA) replicas.
 HA replicas significantly reduce the risk of downtime and data loss due to system failure, and enable services to avoid downtime during routine maintenance.

-This pages shows you how to choose the best high availability option for your Timescale Cloud Service.
+This page shows you how to choose the best high availability option for your Timescale Cloud Service.

 ## What is HA replication?